duclos-cavalcanti/tum-msei-seminar/README.md

 3. `Performance Estimation Strategy`
     - Standard training and validation is computationally expensive and limits the number of architectures that can be explored.
+    - However, training each architecture to be evaluated from scratch frequently yields computational demands in the order of thousand of GPU days.
+    - Naturally this created the need to develop methods for speeing up performance estimation which is done in this section of the process/dimension.
+    - Speed-up Methods:
+        - Lower fidelity estimates
+        - learning curve extrapolation
+        - weight inheritance/Network Morphisms
+        - One-Shot Models/Weight Sharing

 Notes from [video](https://www.youtube.com/watch?v=wL-p5cjDG64):
 1. ResNet - found out about skip connections and identity learning